shlomimatichin/Pymake3/docs/manual.md

 ### Making your projects

-When you have written your make script and saved `pymake2.py` in your project folder, you can make your project easily by invoking your make script.
+When you have written your make script and saved `pymake2` in your project build directory, you can make your project easily by invoking your make script.

 If, for example, you saved your script to `make.py` in your project root, you can run it by typing `python make.py` to make the `all` target.
 If you want to specify what target to make, you can type `python make.py my_target_name`.
 Dependencies will automatically be resolved, so even if you attempt to invoke the `link` target from the examples above, the `compile` target will be invoked before it.

+If you are unsure what targets are available, just type `python make.py --targets` to see a list of them.

 ## 2. Quick Reference

 ### Copying files/directories

-Copying files (for example, copying resource files to the bin folder when building an executable) can easily be done with the `copy()` function:
+Copying files (for example, copying resource files to the bin directory when building an executable) can easily be done with the `copy()` function:

 ```python
 @target